 Dva Kohouti

 A paint store turned into a micro-brewery with minimal redecoration, Dva Kohouti is the new home of the star of the Czech micro-brewery scene, Adam Matuska.
 His eponymous micro-brewery just celebrated 10 years, during which time he brewed beer in a number of locations.
 This is by far the largest and the expansive menu featuring his work and the occasional guest beer means you will be spoiled for choice.
 Run in conjunction with the Ambiente group and located in the courtyard behind Lokal Hamburk, with plenty of outdoor seating and stand-up tables indoors.
-Food takes second place here, with minimal bar snacks but you can get grub from Ambiente’s Bufet eatery that’s now opened a serving hatch in the courtyard.
+Food takes second place here, with minimal bar snacks but you can get grub from Ambiente’s Bufet eatery that is accessible via the courtyard.

 Cafe Frida